 We extended our stay at Sedona Pines Resort in order to experience Broken Arrow Trail in our Jeep Wrangler JKU and to test the limits of what it could do.
 After all, we decided to tow a Jeep behind our RV for a reason.

 Aside from the Rock Hard 4×4 bumper we installed, our Jeep is completely stock.
 The Broken Arrow Ttrail is a 3-4 mile loop depending on how many side trails you take.
 This trail is known for the Devil’s Staircase at the end of the loop.
 It took us about 3 hours, which included time to get out and see the amazing views and grab a few pictures.

 Devil’s Staircase at Broken Arrow Trail

 This trail definitely tested the Jeep’s capabilities, but also our nerves.
 When we got to the Devil’s Staircase, our hearts were beating out of our chests and neither one of us knew how we were going to make it down.
 There were moments when it felt like the Jeep was going to slide all the way down or flip over.
 This trail was an adrenaline rush to say the least.
 We are happy to report that besides scraping the skid plates a few times, the Jeep made it through the trail without a problem.

 Take 179 South from the heart of Sedona to Morgan Road until it dead ends.
 The trail starts with a small rock ledge to test the Jeep’s clearance followed by the slick rock.
 If you can make it past these, you should be fine on the rest of the trail.
 Don’t attempt this trail without a 4×4 high clearance vehicle and a spotter comes in very handy.
 For those who want to hike or bike the trail, there is a small dirt lot at the trail head.

-If you’re headed to Sedona, check out our post on Things to Do in Sedona.
+If you’re headed to Sedona, check out our post on other cool Things to Do in Sedona.